 The CARES Act, passed on March 27, 2020 to address the financial duress caused by the COVID-19 crisis, included a suite of programs designed to assist small and large businesses, as well as freelancers.
 Those include stimulus payments for individuals, an extension of unemployment benefits to freelancers, payroll protection loans, an expansion of the SBA’s Economic Injury Disaster Loan program, self employment tax credit, and employee retention tax credit.
 Freelancers and independent contractors will be surprised to learn that many of these programs will benefit them as well as small businesses.

-NOTE: As of May 18, the PPP program still has funds to disperse.
-Graphic artists who have not applied are encouraged strongly to see if they qualify and do so.
-Because of the high volume of applications, the EIDL program currently is only accepting applications from agricultural businesses.
+NOTE: The Senate passed the Paycheck Protection Flexibility Act on June 4.
+The PPFA relaxes some requirements of the PPP loans.
+The PPP program still has funds to disperse, and graphic artists who have not applied are encouraged strongly to do so.
+The EIDL program currently is only accepting applications from agricultural businesses.
 EIDL applications which were already made will be processed.
-Check with the SBA website for updates on when application eligibility requirements open up again to non-agricultural businesses.
 The Guild is advocating on behalf of graphic artists for stimulus funds earmarked for micro-businesses, sole proprietorships, and freelancers.

 There are excellent articles with updates to the PPP and EIDL programs: